biolink/biolink-model/docs/index.md

     * [BiologicalProcessOrActivity](BiologicalProcessOrActivity.md) - Either an individual molecular activity, or a collection of causally connected molecular activities
        * [BiologicalProcess](BiologicalProcess.md) - One or more causally connected executions of molecular functions
           * [Behavior](Behavior.md)
+          * [PathologicalProcess](PathologicalProcess.md) - A biologic function or a process having an abnormal or deleterious effect at the subcellular, cellular, multicellular, or organismal level.
           * [Pathway](Pathway.md)
           * [PhysiologicalProcess](PhysiologicalProcess.md)
        * [MolecularActivity](MolecularActivity.md) - An execution of a molecular function carried out by a gene product or macromolecular complex.